Indentured servitude

 An indenture signed by Henry Mayer, with an "X", in 1738.
 This contract bound Mayer to Abraham Hestant of Bucks County, Pennsylvania, who had paid for Mayer to travel from Europe.

 Indentured servitude is a form of labor in which a person is contracted to work without salary for a specific number of years.
 The contract, called an "indenture", may be entered voluntarily for a prepaid lump sum, as payment for some good or service (e.g. travel), purported eventual compensation, or debt repayment.
 An indenture may also be imposed involuntarily as a judicial punishment.
 The practice has been compared to the similar institution of slavery, although there are differences.

-Historically, in an apprenticeship, an apprentice worked with no pay for a master tradesman to learn a trade.
-This was often for a fixed length of time, usually seven years or less.
-Apprenticeship was not the same as indentureship, although many apprentices were tricked into falling into debt and thus having to indenture themselves for years more to pay off such sums.

 Like any loan, an indenture could be sold.
 Most masters had to depend on middlemen or ships' masters to recruit and transport the workers, so indentureships were commonly sold by such men to planters or others upon the ships' arrival.
 Like slaves, their prices went up or down, depending on supply and demand.
 When the indenture (loan) was paid off, the worker was free but not always in good health or of sound body.
 Sometimes they might be given a plot of land or a small sum to buy it, but the land was usually poor.
+While most indentured laborers were adults, children could also be indentured, shifting the upkeep of the child to the contract holder but also giving the contract holder the benefit of the child's labour.